hyperlane-xyz/hyperlane-monorepo/.changeset/long-swans-drive.md

 ---
-'@hyperlane-xyz/cli': major
+'@hyperlane-xyz/cli': minor
 ---

-Add prompt in `warp init` command to choose if a trusted relayer should be used instead of making the choice by default for the user
+Add prompt in `warp init` command to choose if a trusted relayer should be used instead of making the choice by default for the user adn enable the `--yes` flag to default to a trusted ISM